Who Are We?

 The Memorial Affiliate’s service area covers 36 counties in central Illinois.
 Plans are underway to extend fundraising and mission activities into the expanded service area.

-Thanks to the thousands of people who participant in the Race for the Cure® and other Affiliate events each year, dedicated corporate partners and generous donors, the Memorial Affiliate is playing a vital role in fighting breast cancer in our community.
+Thanks to the thousands of people who participant in the More Than Pink Walk and other Affiliate events each year, dedicated corporate partners and generous donors, the Komen Memorial is playing a vital role in fighting breast cancer in our community.

 What started as a promise between sisters became the Susan G. Komen®, which has become the catalyst for a worldwide movement to end breast cancer forever.
 Some examples of what Susan G. Komen-funded research and education have accomplished thus far: